 Favorite quote: “One’s duty is to feel what is great, cherish the beautiful, and to not accept the conventions of society with the ignominy that it imposes upon us.”

 A list of the best 10 French Authors of all time would not be complete without the great historian and author Voltaire.
 He is most well known for his involvement in the Age of Enlightenment intellectual movement that took place across Europe in the 18th century.
 A good book to start with if you would like to dive into the world of Voltaire is called Candide.

-Sidenote, something we can appreciate about Voltaire: he was known for his unhealthy obsession with coffee.
+Sidenote, something we can appreciate about Voltaire: he was known for his unhealthy obsession with coffee (and frankly, we can relate.).
 He reportedly drank up to 50 cups per day!
 When you’re out trying to enlighten the world with your philosophies I guess a lot of caffeine is necessary…

 Favorite quote: “Fools have a habit of believing that everything written by a famous author is admirable.
 For my part I read only to please myself and like only what suits my taste.”